Savastyl/Calculator-Application-with-Docker/README.md

 # Calculator Web Application

 The calculator web application that performs basic arithmetic operations.
-This application is built using HTML, CSS, and JavaScript.
+This application is built using HTML, CSS, and JavaScript, and can be run using Docker.

 ![Alt text](Media/1.png)